Monthly Archives: April 2011

 This easy and colorful seitan stir-fry, embellished with broccoli, zucchini, bell pepper, and pineapple makes a delicious and nourishing meal served over rice or noodles.
 Complete the meal with one of VegKitchen’s many slaw-style salads.
 To vary this dish, you can substitute tofu for the seitan.
 Adapted from The Vegetarian Family Cookbook.
+Photos by Evan […]

 Serve this hearty salad of chickpeas, vegan mozzarella, and zucchini on its own as a first course preceding a lighter pasta dinner (see some tempting possibilities in Pasta on the Lighter Side).
 If you’re a basil fan, use as much as you’d like.
 If not, substitute another herb, like parsley.